Sami Shah: Writing

-Radio and TV

-Radio
+Radio / podcast

 In 2015, Shah wrote and presented a two-episode series for BBC Radio 4, entitled "Sami Shah's Beginner's Guide to Pakistan", examining Pakistan's political history.

 In July–August 2016, Shah wrote and presented a five-part series for ABC Radio National (RN) called "The Islamic Republic of Australia", examining the role of Islam in contemporary Australia.
-In it, he discussed topics like radicalisation, free speech and the hijab with moderate Muslims, Islamic preachers, ex-Muslims and Islamophobes.
-In 2017, Richard Fidler presented a four-part "bonus" series on his Conversations radio program.
+In it, he discussed topics like radicalisation, free speech and the hijab with moderate Muslims, Islamic preachers, ex-Muslims, and Islamophobes.
+In 2017, Richard Fidler presented a four-part "bonus" series on his Conversations program.

-In July 2016 Sami became the ABC Radio Melbourne field and social media reporter.
+In July 2016, Shah became the ABC Radio Melbourne field and social media reporter.

-As part of the ABC First Run initiative to produce comedy podcast programs, Shah was commissioned to host a new show called Laughing Dead.
-He invites comedians to talk about their worst performance experience.
-Notable guests on the show include Maz Jobrani, Andy Kindler, Claire Hooper, Alexei Sayle and Luke McGregor.
+As part of the ABC "First Run" initiative to produce comedy podcast programs, Shah was commissioned to host a new show called Laughing Dead, in which he invited comedians to talk about their worst performance experience.
+Notable guests on the show included Maz Jobrani, Andy Kindler, Claire Hooper, Alexei Sayle, and Luke McGregor.
 The program was produced and edited by Courtney Carthy and broadcast from 5 October 2016.

 In December 2017, Shah was announced as a co-host of Breakfast with Jacinta Parsons on ABC Radio Melbourne, replacing Red Symons.

-In April 2019, as part of ABC RN's Earshot program, Shah presented Shutup: A free speech investigation, in which he investigates the concept and practice of all aspects of free speech in Australia and explores the nature of a double standard.
+In April 2019, as part of ABC RN's Earshot program, Shah presented the series Shutup: A free speech investigation, in which he investigates the concept and practice of all aspects of free speech in Australia and explores the nature of a double standard.
 In one episode, he speaks of the fear he felt of a possible fatwa being issued against him as an apostate, or being pursued by extremist ISIS supporters, likening it to fear felt by certain individuals in minority groups in Australia who have been hounded in the media by right-wing commentators and politicians and on social media by internet trolls, or even persecuted by death threats.
 Citing the case of Yassmin Abdel-Magied, he says that most people of colour and Muslims in the public eye have either had experience of, or a fear of "getting Yassmined", and that women in general experience this more than men.
 In two bonus episodes, he talks to conservative commentator Andrew Bolt and lawyer and anti-racism advocate Nyadol Nyuon.

+The Audible original crime noir podcast The Missed, written by Shah, was released in August 2022.
+Starring Indian Australian Bollywood star Pallavi Sharda along with Igor Sas, Della Rae Morrison, and Summer Williams, the story follows a refugee family from Pakistan move to a quiet town in Western Australia, whose daughter goes missing.

 TV

-Shah was on the jury for music nominations on the Pakistan Lux Style Awards TV Special 2006 and 2007 TV Special (filmed in Malaysia), and as host in 2010.

-In 2015, he appeared on the BBC Two TV panel show QI, in episode 3 (M-places) and in the compilation episode 18.
+In 2015, Shah appeared on the BBC Two TV panel show QI, in episode 3 (M-places) and in the compilation episode 18.

 In September 2017, he appeared in season 1, episode 2 of Australian comedy show Get Krack!n on ABC TV.

 From October 2017, Shah was a regular panellist on the Australian TV show Screen Time on ABC TV, discussing film, television and online content.